Chiropractic Care for Neck Pain or Crick in the Neck

 - Does anything help the pain or make it worse?

-To begin, it’s important to note that treatment at Myshka Chiropractic does not include drugs, which only mask the pain and do not treat it.
+To begin, it’s important to note that treatment by our Jonesboro neck pain doctor does not include drugs, which only mask the pain and do not treat it.
 Nor does it include surgery, which we consider to be a last resort only after a number of other proven solutions have been exhausted.

-Neck adjustments are often done in conjunction with adjustment of the spine because the two are integrally connected.
-Adjustments may also be done alongside therapies such as cold laser therapy, massage, mobilization and rehabilitative exercises.
+Chiropractic adjustments may also be recommended alongside therapies such as cold laser therapy, mobilization, and rehabilitative exercises.

 Of course, Dr. Myshka will work with you to develop a personalized care plan to address your unique needs.